NacuAndrei/Stroke-predictor/README.md

 This is a neural network model that predicts whether or not a patient is likely to have a stroke.
 The model achieved a score of 99.2% accuracy.

-It is one of the projects created during my internship at Bitdefender.